RayBB/openlibrary-docs/6_Advanced/Disaster-Recovery-&-Immediate-Response.md

 The following will prune unattached images which were created more than 1 week ago (168h):

 ```
+# to prune the build cache
+docker builder prune

+# prune unused images created more than 1 week ago
 docker image prune -a --filter "until=168h"
 ```

+!CAUTION:
+> When `docker prune` is being run, unfortunately the rest of `docker` typically becomes unresponsive; [see this issue](https://github.com/docker/for-mac/issues/2501).
+When this happens, the *wrong* intervention is to try and restart the server with ganeti.
+When you do, not only will docker still be responsive until the prune finishes, but *additionally* all docker containers that _were_ running will stop and be unreachable.

 ## Docker images